Daniel Parcon

-Patrick Daniel Yee Parcon is the current serving bishop of the Roman Catholic Diocese of Talibon, Philippines.
+Patrick Daniel Yee Parcon (born November 24, 1962) is the current bishop of the Roman Catholic Diocese of Talibon in the Philippines.

 Early life and education

-Parcon was born on 24 November 1962 in Vallehermoso, Negros Oriental.
+Parcon was born on November 24, 1962, in Vallehermoso, Negros Oriental.
 He studied Bachelor of Science in Chemistry from Silliman University.
 He completed his philosophical studies from St. Joseph Seminary in Sibulan, Negros Oriental, and theological formation from St. Joseph Regional Seminary in Iloilo City.
 He also acquired a master's degree in Religion & Religious Education with core specialization in Christian Spirituality from Fordham University in New York City.

 Priesthood

-Parcon was ordained a priest for the Roman Catholic Diocese of San Carlos (Philippines) on 24 April 1994.
+Parcon was ordained a priest for the Roman Catholic Diocese of San Carlos (Philippines) on April 24, 1994.